Meghan DeRoma (she/her) is a visual artist from Los Angeles, CA, working in mixed media, installation, sculpture, and curation.

 Artist Statement

-My methodology involves piecing together many tiny parts, whatever the medium—a metaphor for the human experience and the building of identity.
-I use found paper, personal ephemera, gouache, acrylic, fabric, and other foraged natural materials.
-Through the process of deconstruction, re-dressing (painting patterns, sewing accoutrement, i.e.), and reconstruction of these ephemera, archetypal symbols and themes of the intricacy and nuance of human relationship emerge—relation to Self, to others, to the societally implicit other-ness of nature, and the inherent wildness of mammalian being.
+I use found paper and ephemera, gouache, acrylic, fabric, and other foraged natural materials to piece together many tiny parts—a metaphor for the human experience of the building of identity.
+Through the process of deconstruction, re-dressing, and reconstruction of these ephemera, archetypal symbols surface.
+Themes of the intricacy and nuance of human relationships emerge—relation to Self, to others, to the societally implicit other-ness of nature, and the inherent wildness of mammalian being.